 Left: Protesters at Rocky Flats, Colorado, 1984; Right: Agpat Glacier, Greenland, 1969

 This library guide for ENVS 3020: Writing in Environmental Studies focuses on providing digital access to physical materials held in the CU Boulder Libraries.
-In Rare and Distinctive Collections (Special Collections, Archives, and the Government Information Library) there are many documents that highlight scientific and environmental communication over the 20th and 21st centuries.
+In Rare and Distinctive Collections (Rare Books, Archives, the Map Collection, and the Government Information Library) there are many documents that highlight scientific and environmental communication over the 20th and 21st centuries.
 Such materials include photographs and photography books, film, government documents, pamphlets, magazines, books, and scrapbooks.

 This guide serves as a short intro to the topic by providing four case studies (two historical, two topical) to highlight the variety of ways that people communicate scientific and environmental themes.
 As you examine the material, think about how the source is trying to convey its information, what its intended purpose and audience are, and if you find its style effective.
 Also think about how the communication method has changed (or not) when similar mediums are used today.